Profiling presence patterns and segmenting user locations from cell phone data: Evaluation and applications

-Figure \ref{fig:cluster} shows the clustering results from K-means clustering and FCM.
-The x-axis represents 24 hours on weekdays and 24 hours on weekends.
-Y-axis represents median NHP for each hour.
-Each line corresponds to the 48 median NHPs for one of the four clusters, including two types of home locations (red and blue), one workplace cluster (green) and \textit{third place} cluster (purple).
+Figure~\ref{fig:cluster} presents the clustering results from k-means clustering and FCM, where the x-axis and y-axis represent 24 hours on weekdays and 24 hours on weekends, and the median NHP, respectively.
+Each line corresponds to the 48 median NHPs for one of the four clusters, including two types of home locations (red and blue), one workplace cluster (green), and {third place} cluster (purple).

-Overall, we can see that the results from the two clustering techniques are similar.
-The resulting performances are in line with the actual home and workplace patterns in our daily lives.
+Overall, the results from the two clustering techniques are similar.
+The performances are in line with the actual home and workplace patterns in daily lives.
 The red line represents the home cluster for non-commuters or commuters who work near home.
 The percentages of presences at these locations are quite high throughout the week from 7:00 to 24:00.
-Note that for those who work near home, it is difficult to differentiate home and workplaces due to the low spatial resolution of CDR.
-The blue line represents the home for regular commuters, who present at these user locations early in the morning and late at night.
-The presence frequencies are high before 7:00 possibly due to the automatic data fetching by some mobile Apps.
+Note that for those who work near home, it is challenging to differentiate home and workplace due to the low spatial resolution of CDR.
+The blue line represents home for regular commuters, who are present at these user locations early in the morning and late at night.
+The presence frequencies are high before 7:00, possibly due to the automatic data fetching by some mobile apps.
 The green line represents the work cluster.
-Commuters present at these locations more frequently during 9:00 - 20:00 on weekdays.
+Commuters are present at these locations more frequently from 9 am to 8 pm on weekdays.
 The purple line represents a type of location clustering with infrequent and irregular presences, which we label as a third place.

 We also show the home and workplace distributions in the urban area in Figure \ref{hwdist}.
-On the maps, we show that the population and workplace density distributions of the Traffic Analysis Zones (TAZs).
-We scale up the 100,000 random sample to the whole population with the values in logarithmic transformation for better visualization results.
-The color scales are positioned underneath the figures.
-From the map, we can see that home and workplace locations distributed the densest in the city center which is in line with the reality.
-The density of workplaces in the eastern urban area is higher than that of the home density where there is a high-tech district with many new employment opportunities created.
+We show that the population and workplace density distributions of the Traffic Analysis Zones (TAZs).
+We scale up the 100,000 random samples to the whole population with the values in logarithmic transformation for better visualization.
+The color scales locate underneath the figures.
+From the map, we see that home and workplace rare distributed the most densely in the city center, which is in line with reality.
+The density of the workplace in the eastern urban area is higher than that of the home density, where there is a high-tech district with many new employment opportunities created.